briandoyle81/warpflow-contracts/docs/LineOfSight.md

 # Line of Sight System

-This document describes the line-of-sight (LOS) system implemented in the Game contract using Bresenham's algorithm.
+This document describes the line-of-sight (LOS) system implemented as a separate contract using Bresenham's algorithm.

 ## Overview